Frequently Asked Questions - Digital Permits

 What is MiPermit?

-MiPermit is a new and improved system whereby people living in a Resident Permit Zone can now buy digital Resident Permits and Visitor Permits online, quickly and easily.
+MiPermit is a new and improved system whereby people living in a Resident Permit Zone can now buy digital Resident Permits and also obtain Visitor Permits online, quickly and easily.

 What is a digital permit?